dalmo1991/superflexPy/doc/demo.rst

 How to build a model with SuperflexPy
 =====================================

-This page shows how to build a complete semi-distributed conceptual model with SuperflexPy, including:
+This page shows how to build a complete semi-distributed conceptual model using SuperflexPy, including:

 1. how the elements are initialized, configured, and run
 2. how to use the model at any level of complexity, from single element to multiple nodes.

-All the models presented in this section are available as runnable examples (see :ref:`examples`).
+All models presented in this page are available as runnable examples (see :ref:`examples`).

 Examples of the implementation of more realistic models are given in the pages